-In other words, there is some logic involved with who answers the phone… it’s not a totally random process.
+In other words, some logic is involved with who answers the phone… it's not a random process.

 They use these benchmarks to place each script into a queue.
 Their goal is to distribute the workload evenly around their agent pool while maintaining a certain consistency of experience for the agents, which in turn leads to a more solid sound on the phone (agents work better when the calls they take tend to be similar).

-Each queue is made up of a certain number of agents that are available to answer calls, and queues are nested to prevent long waits.
-At any given moment in a 24 hour period, a particular script will have somewhere around 25-35 agents available in the first string in order to answer.
-Overall there are about 100 agents on the roster for each queue, with a subset being on duty at any given time.
+Each queue comprises a certain number of agents available to answer calls, and queues are nested to prevent long waits.
+At any given moment in around the clock, a particular script will have around 25-35 agents available in the first string to answer.
+Overall there are about 100 agents on the roster for each queue, with a subset on duty at any given time.

 My Experience With PATLive